I-TECH-UW/openelis-qaframework/README.md

         mvn test

-2. To run individual Test Features/categories ,You need to filter them by the feature filter tag.
+2. To run individual Test Features ,You need to filter them by the feature filter tag.

         mvn test -Dcucumber.filter.tags='<@tag>'